Humberto2379/Venmito-Humberto-Sanchez-Rivera/README.md

 # Running the Files Generators (main)

+    - Run the following command in you terminal
     - python -u .\main.py

     This will read the files in data, analize them and finally generate all the csv files with the results, in folder named Results

 # Illustrating the data (Reader)
 After generating the CSV files, stay in the same path and run the following:

+    - Run the following command in you terminal

     -  streamlit run .\Reader.py
     This will start a local streamlit server and generate all the result in the graphs and content
     in your browser of preference.